About the study

 The implications of the study

 This study could have a profound impact on how quickly we return to normality.
-Once we have demonstrated that our initial set of six trained dogs are capable of reliably identifying people infected with the coronavirus as, this non-invasive testing approach can then be scaled up significantly and rapidly.
+By demonstrating that the six trained dogs are capable of accurately detecting the odour of COVID-19, this non-invasive testing approach can then be scaled up significantly and rapidly.

-Several trained dogs would be able to screen thousands of travellers each day at airports, identifying individuals who may require an additional test for confirmation or advised to self-isolate.
+Dogs could screen travellers at airports, identifying individuals who may require an additional test for confirmation or advised to self-isolate.
 This would allow the UK to further re-open its borders to international travel, with authorities confident that asymptomatic passengers can be quickly and effectively identified on arrival.

 There is also potential for trained dogs to be used to screen commuters at travel hubs, visitors at museums, theatres, cinemas and sporting venues, which could help the entertainment sector.
 And just as importantly, a fast, effective and non-invasive COVID-19 diagnostic tool would ensure other more limited healthcare testing resources are used where they are truly needed.